ikutadante/cyclistic/README.md

 ### Analyze

-1. Create a column with the calculated ride duration in minutes.
+1. Create a column for calculating ride duration in minutes.
-2. Create a column with the weekdays.
+2.Create a column for weekdays.
-3. Create a column with the months.
+3.Create a column for months.
-4. Add hour_of_day column.
+4.Add an "hour_of_day" column.
-5. Populate hour_of_day with the hour component.
+5.Populate the "hour_of_day" column with the hour component.
-6. Count the number of membertype.
+6.Count the number of member types.
-7. Count the type of preferred bike per member type.
+7.Count the types of preferred bikes per member type.
-8. Count of rides for each member type.
+8.Count the total rides for each member type.
-9. Count of monthly rides for each member type.
+9.Count the monthly rides for each member type.
-10. Count of weekday rides for each member type.
+10.Count the weekday rides for each member type.
-11. Count of hour of day rides for each member type.
+11.Count the hour of day rides for each member type.
-12. Average ride duration for each member type.
+12.Calculate the average ride duration for each member type.
-13. Average ride duration for each member per month.
+13.Calculate the average ride duration for each member per month.
-14. Average ride duration for each member per weekday.
+14.Calculate the average ride duration for each member per weekday.
-15. Top 10 start stations for casual members.
+15.Identify the top 10 start stations for casual members.
-16. Top 10 end stations for casual members.
+16.Identify the top 10 end stations for casual members.

 ### Visualisation

 In order to answer the business task, I prepared a few charts.